wdshin/rust-sui-examples/dmud_poc/README.md

 * commander on chain
   * text commander on chain
-    * client 가 text commander 에게 검증되지 않은 명령어를 보낸다.
+    * The client sends an unverified command to the text commander.
-    * 이것을 context 에  맞게 해석하여 commander entity 로 보내고, commander entity 가 player 를 control 하도록 한다.
+    * This is interpreted according to the context and sent to the commander entity, and the commander entity controls the player.
   * packet commander

 * player controller
-  * commander 에게 명령을 받는 entity
+  * entity that receives orders from the commander
-  * player 에게 명령을 내리는 entity
+  * An entity that issues commands to the player
-  * player 는 어떤 공간에 속해 있을 수 있다.
+  * A player can belong to any space.
-    * 어떤 공간에 속해 있지 않다면 void 에 속해 있다.
+    * If it does not belong to a space, it belongs to void.

 ### game entities